javalite/site-content/src/activejdbc/setters_and_getters.md

 When we are done with the test, we have a piece of durable code which has captured required model behaviour.
 We then proceed to implement the rest of the model code - necessary validations, other code, until the test starts to pass.

+> **General rule of thumb** : only write setters and getters for attributes you are actually using in code.

+In our projects over the past 5 years using [ActiveJDBC](activejdbc) and [ActiveWeb](activeweb), we progressed through three stages of understanding our coding patterns:

+* **Stage 1:** First we were excited and used dynamic setters and getters across the project, a la Ruby on Rails: `String  name = p.getString("name");`.
+  Then we realized that like Ruby developers we were not getting any benefits from static typing of Java or from autocomplete from IDEs, no refactoring help, and moved to Stage 2:
+* **Stage 2:** Write setter and getters fr every attribute.
+We immediately got refactoring, IDE support and static typing.
+However, nobody was happy writing them.
+There was even an attempt to autogenerate them, but due dynamic nature of ActiveJDBC (attributes based on columns in tables), this prove too much work, we progressed to stage 3:
+* **Stage 3:** Write only getters and setters that are used in code verbatim.
+In most cases, when reading a submitted form from a web page, or reflecting attributes on a web page, ActiveWeb or a JSP can read these attributes dynamically, which means you do not need setters and getters.
+In rare cases we use them verbatim in code, and for those cases, the attributes are wrapped in setters and getters.

+For example, here is the [Book](https://github.com/javalite/activeweb-simple/blob/master/src/main/java/app/models/Book.java) model.
+As you can see it has no setters and getters.
+Here is its use in controller: [BookController](https://github.com/javalite/activeweb-simple/blob/master/src/main/java/app/controllers/BooksController.java) as well as view: [books/index.ftl](https://github.com/javalite/activeweb-simple/blob/master/src/main/webapp/WEB-INF/views/books/index.ftl).

+As you can see, nowhere in code we had to access attribute directly, therefore we did not write setters and getters.